MixerGAN: An MLP-Based Architecture for Unpaired Image-to-Image Translation: Experiments

 \section{Experiments}

-We test our model across several datasets for unpaired image-to-image translation.
-We first run a series of ablation studies to determine the efficiency of our MLP-based model.
-Specifically we provide insight of the relation between patch size, channel dimension and input dimension.
-We report Fr\'echet Inception Distance (FID) \cite{heusel2017fid} in our ablations and Kernel Inception Distance (KID) \cite{binkowski2018kid} in ablations and experiments.
+We test MixerGAN on several datasets for unpaired image-to-image translation and include both quantitative and qualitative analysis of the results.

-\paragraph{Training Details} To ensure a fair comparison of the effectiveness of our MLP-based model with respect to a CNN-based model, we follow the settings of CycleGAN \cite{cyclegan} as close as possible.
-We leave downsampling and upsampling layers as the original model but change the core translation ResNet blocks of CycleGAN to our MLP blocks.
-That is, we have a total of 9 MLP-Mixer blocks, explained in section \ref{model}.
+\paragraph{Training Details} To ensure a fair comparison of the effectiveness of our MLP-based model with respect to a CNN-based model, we follow the settings of CycleGAN \cite{cyclegan} as closely as possible.
+We leave downsampling and upsampling layers as the original model but change the core translation ResNet blocks of CycleGAN to our MLP-mixer blocks.
+That is, we have a total of 9 MLP-Mixer blocks, as explained in section \ref{model}.
 We use the original patch discriminator in CycleGAN.
-We use Adam optimizer with learning rate of 0.0003, keeping the same learning rate for the first 100 epochs and linearly decay the learning rate to zero until the last iteration.
-All experiments are trained for 20,000 iterations, batch size of 16, latent channel width of 256, and image input size of 256x256 pixels (unless otherwise specified) on an RTX A6000 GPU.
+We use Adam optimizer with learning rate of 0.0003, keeping the same learning rate for the first 100 epochs and linearly decaying the learning rate to zero until the last iteration.
+All experiments are trained on an RTX A6000 GPU for 20,000 iterations with batch size of 16, patch size of 8x8, latent channel width of 256, and image input size of 256x256 pixels (unless otherwise specified).